Overview of insulation systems

 In the application of cladding it should be ensured that:

-(a) Good water shedding exists all joints or sealing of joints where this is not possible.
+- Good water shedding exists around all joints or sealing of joints where this is not possible.

-(b) At point where dissimilar metals may come in contact with one another precautions must be taken to prevent galvanic action.
+- At the point where dissimilar metals may come in contact with one another, precautions must be taken to prevent galvanic action.

-(c) All metal joints must be straight and square to prevent a symmetrical appearance.
+- All metal joints must be straight and square to prevent an asymmetrical appearance.

-(e) Where the cladding is applied over a vapor barrier, great care must be taken to avoid puncturing the vapor barrier either during or after erection, for example, a spacer or protective liner.
+- Where the cladding is applied over a vapour barrier, great care must be taken to avoid puncturing the vapour barrier either during or after erection, for example: by utilising a spacer or protective liner.

 Mastic is not suitable for direct application to fibrous insulation.
 Generally, the purpose of the plaster is to provide a surface resistant to mechanical damage and/or a foundation for the mastic which provides the waterproofing.
-Both the plaster and the mastic should be applied in two layers with a reinforcing between the layers, ie, galvanized wire mesh for the plaster and fiberglass mesh for the mastic.
+Both the plaster and the mastic should be applied in two layers with reinforcing between the layer, especially with galvanized wire mesh for the plaster and fiberglass mesh for the mastic.